boscore/Documentation/BOSCoreTechnicalWhitePaper.md

 # ThunderNode

-By improving the consensus algorithm, the reliability of a transaction on the BOS Network can be shortened to less than 3 seconds, which is still a bit diﬀers from the centralised system.
-Therefore, in order to satisfy the demand for services comparable to the centralised system, the BOS Network will provide a node that can reach the millisecond level of conﬁrmation, called ThunderNode.
+By improving the consensus mechanism, the reliability of a transaction on the BOS chain can be shortened to less than 3 seconds, which is still a bit different from the centralized system.
+So in order to meet the needs of this near-centralized system, BOS will provide a node that can reach the millisecond level of confirmation, called ThunderNode.

 Similar to Lightning Networks, most of ThunderNode's transactions are done within a local network, and ThunderNode will ensure that transactions are visible on the BOS Network and cannot be changed.
 Once the user decides to use a certain ThunderNode, they need to lock part of the balance tokens.
 This part of the balance can only be used in the ThunderNode.
 When one decides not to use ThunderNode, the remaining locked BOS can be unlocked and restored to normal use.
 Once a user chooses to use the ThunderNode and locks a certain number of tokens, he or she needs to send the registration on the BOS Network and wait for it to take effect before he or she can start using it.